DRVN Investors Have Opportunity To Lead Driven Brands Holdings Inc. Securities Fraud Lawsuit

-The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Driven Brands Holdings Inc. ("Driven" or the "Company") (NASDAQ: DRVN ).
+(MENAFN- PR Newswire) BENSALEM, Pa., Feb.
+13, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities

 Class Period: October 27, 2021 – August 1, 2023